Anders-Telus/github-templates-demo/README.md

 1. Clone repo
 2. Run `docker-compose up` to spin up the services
-3. Run `docker-compose down` to bring down the services
+3. Run `docker-compose down` to bring down the service
+4. To start with env file `docker-compose --env-file ./config/.env.dev up`